jjfumero/jjfumero.github.io/_posts/2025-01-20-fedora_libcurl-issue.md

 ---

-Recently I came across this error in Fedora 41, and I am not sure why the OS installed this library using different versions.
+Recently, I came across this error in Fedora 41, and I am not sure why the OS installed this library using different versions.

 ```bash
 $ sudo dnf update